dczmer/davelab/01_zsh-configuration/02_prompt/README.md

 Try adding `%d` to print the current working directory, and then try with `%1d` instead.
 Try other numbers instead of just `1`, maybe even try some negative numbers...

-Try running `man zshmisc` from the prompt and then searching (with `/`) for `"EXPANSION OF PROMPT SEQUENCES"` to see every code that is available.
+Try running `man zshmisc` from the prompt and then searching (with `/`) for `EXPANSION OF PROMPT SEQUENCES` to see every code that is available.
 Add something to your prompt-string that we haven't covered.

 ## Colors and Escape Sequences